Deccan Chargers

-The owners put the franchise up for sale in 2012 due to constant banning of team players in previous seasons but declined the sole bid.
+The owners put the franchise up for sale in 2012 due to constant banning of team players in previous seasons, but declined the sole bid.
 On 14 September 2012, the IPL governing council terminated the franchise for breaching contract terms.
-The Sun TV Network won the bid for the Hyderabad franchise, the BCCI confirmed on 25 October 2012.
+Subsequently, the Sun TV Network won the bid for the Hyderabad franchise, the BCCI confirmed on 25 October 2012.
 The new team was named as Sunrisers Hyderabad.

 In July 2020, a Bombay High Court-appointed arbitration tribunal ruled that the termination of Deccan Chargers by BCCI was illegal.
 Deccan Chronicle Holding Ltd was awarded a compensation of ₹4814.67 crore plus 10% interest from 2012 by the BCCI.

 Franchise history

 The Hyderabad franchise was bought by Deccan Chronicle Holdings Ltd. The media group acquired the franchise for US$107 million on 24 January 2008.
 The Chargers logo is a charging bull.
 From the 2009 season, the team changed the colour of the jersey (from beige and black to sparkling silver and blue) and the logo (from gold and red to white and blue).
 There was no Icon Player for the team as the former captain V.V.S.
 Laxman rejected the offer to be an icon player in order to free funds and enable the franchise to buy and encourage younger players.

-The Deccan era Chargers were a franchise cricket team based in Hyderabad, Telangana, India.
+The Deccan Chargers were a franchise cricket team based in Hyderabad, India.
 The team was created in 2009 by the Deccan Chronicle group and played in the Indian Premier League (IPL) until 2013.

-The idea of starting a cricket team under the banner of Deccan Chronicle was first discussed on 11 November 2008 at a meeting with BCCI officials by K. K. Tiwari, Editor-in-chief of the newspaper and its owner Ramoji Rao.
+The idea of starting a cricket team under the banner of Deccan Chronicle was first discussed on 11 November 2008 at a meeting with BCCI officials by K. K. Tiwari, Editor-in-chief of the newspaper and its owner T.Venkat Ram Reddy.
 It was decided that the team would be based in Hyderabad and have an affiliation with CSK for their training facilities.
-The decision to name it "Deccan Chargers" came from two sources: one being Ramoji's desire to give back to society after his success as an entrepreneur; and second, his love for horses which is reflected in his horse racing business called "Deccan Horse Racing".
+The decision to name it "Deccan Chargers" came from two sources: one being T.Venkat Ram Reddy's desire to give back to society after his success as an entrepreneur; and second, his love for horses which is reflected in his horse racing business called "Deccan Horse Racing".